en_USEnglish

 OpenStack Community and Ecosystem

-OpenStack boasts an active and dynamic community of contributors and users, with a strong focus on collaboration and knowledge sharing.
-The OpenStack community is made up of individuals, organizations and suppliers who actively contribute to the development and improvement of the OpenStack platform.
-OpenStack also has a large ecosystem of vendors and projects that provide additional tools and services built on the OpenStack core components.
-This ecosystem ensures a rich set of options for deploying, integrating and extending OpenStack, meeting a diverse range of requirements and use cases.
+OpenStack has an active and vibrant community of contributors and users, with a strong emphasis on collaboration and knowledge sharing.
+The OpenStack community is comprised of individuals, organizations, and vendors who actively contribute to the development and improvement of the OpenStack platform.
+OpenStack also has a broad ecosystem of vendors and projects that provide additional tools and services built on the core components of OpenStack.
+This ecosystem ensures a rich set of options for deploying, integrating, and extending OpenStack, addressing a diverse range of requirements and use cases.

 Kubernetes Community and Ecosystem

-Kubernetes has one of the largest and most dynamic open-source communities, with a huge number of contributors and users worldwide.
+Kubernetes has one of the largest and most vibrant open-source communities, with a significant number of contributors and users worldwide.
 The Kubernetes community is known for its inclusiveness and commitment to building an open platform for container orchestration.
-The community is actively involved in developing new features, solving problems and improving the overall usability and scalability of Kubernetes.
-Kubernetes also has a thriving ecosystem of vendors and projects that provide additional tools, plugins and services to enhance the Kubernetes experience.
-This dynamic ecosystem ensures that users have access to a wide range of resources and options for deploying, managing and extending their Kubernetes environments.
+The community actively participates in developing new features, resolving issues, and improving the overall usability and scalability of Kubernetes.
+Kubernetes also has a thriving ecosystem of vendors and projects that provide additional tools, plugins, and services to enhance the Kubernetes experience.
+This vibrant ecosystem ensures that users have access to a wide range of resources and options for deploying, managing, and extending their Kubernetes environments.

 Use cases